Schedule of Events

 Add session to My Planner

-Advisors from the department will present the highlights of the Department, including the variety of degrees offered, exciting classes, and hands-on experiences available.
+Advisors from the department will present the highlights of the department, including the variety of degrees offered, exciting classes, and hands-on experiences available.

-Engineering Diversity Initiatives: Women, Troops, and Mathematics, Engineering, Science Achievement Program (M.E.S.A.)
+Engineering Diversity Initiatives: Women, Troops, and Mathematics, Engineering, Science Achievement Program (MESA)

 Start Time: 12 p.m.